ariessa/PDCC-Teku/README.md

 ● Log In

+● Main Menu

 ● Dashboard
- - View total daily visitors
+ - View total daily check in
- - View total monthly visitors
+ - View total monthly check in
  - View total visitors by gender

 ● Manage Check In